SaugatDh/MeroShop-Ecommerce-Laravel-/README.md

     ```

 The application should now be accessible in your web browser at `http://127.0.0.1:8000` (or the address shown in your terminal).

+## Screenshots
+The `app_ss` directory contains screenshots of the website.

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).